evandrosouza-developer/ps2-msxF4/README.md

 	(Bit 2:0) MSX X, ie, which bit will carry the key, to be read by PPI 8255 PB7:0.

+STM32F4x1 MiniF4 has a DFU (Device Firmware Upgrade) to download code, so you don't need ST-Link, J-link or Black Magic Probe to download your code, so, on linux, just follow these steps:
+1) install dfu-util:
+sudo apt install dfu-util
+2) make .bin, as dfu-util is not compatible with .elf: arm-none-eabi-objcopy -Obinary ps2-msxF4.elf ps2-msxF4.bin
+3) Make sure the chip is at least 25°C (you may let it working for a while);
+4) Plug the USB cable to your computer and the STM32F4 board while holding both NRST and BOOT0;
+5) Then release BOOT0 AFTER 0.5 second you released NRST;
+6) Run the command to flash the code itself: dfu-util -d 0483:df11 -a 0 -s 0x08000000 -D ps2-msxF4.bin

+On windows you can download STM32CubeProg on ST site, replacing step 1.
+You have to adjust step 6 to this toool.
+Please follow ST instructions.

-Although there are available to upload code to STM32F4 DFU (Device Firmware Upgrade) and serial connection, I didn't test upload the firmware using Boot0.
-Use a ST-Link v2 Programmer, Black Magic Probe (or similar) to flash the program using `make flash` onto the STM32.
+I recomend to use a ST-Link v2 Programmer, Black Magic Probe (or similar) to flash the program using `make flash` onto the STM32.